tthorntone/AdNauseam-Wiki/Dynamic-filtering:-rule-syntax.md

 The rule always automatically propagates to all subdomains of the source hostname and all subdomains of the destination hostname -- unless the rule is overridden by a narrower rule in one of the subodmains.

 The type is the type of the fetched resource.

-A request can be blocked, allowed, or ignored by dynamic filtering.
+A request can be blocked, allowed, or ignored by dynamic filtering (using the `noop` action).

 ***